lihaoyi/macropy/readme.md

     return new_tree
 ```

-The line `macros = Macros()` is required to mark the file as using macros, and the `macros` object then provides the methods `expr`, `block` and `decorator` which can be used to decorate functions to mark them out as the three different kinds of macros.
+The line `macros = Macros()` is required to mark the file as providing macros, and the `macros` object then provides the methods `expr`, `block` and `decorator` which can be used to decorate functions to mark them out as the three different kinds of macros.

 Each macro function is passed a `tree`.
 The `tree` is an `AST` object, the sort provided by Python's [ast module](http://docs.python.org/2/library/ast.html).
 The macro is able to do whatever transformations it wants, and it returns a modified (or even an entirely new) `AST` object which MacroPy will use to replace the original macro invocation.